ISCA AWARDS 2025: Global IRTS

 Win a cash prize

-The winners from each category will receive a cash prize of 3000 euro
+The winners from each category will receive a cash prize of 3000 euro.

-ELIGBILITY AND AWARD CRITERIA
+ELIGIBILITY AND AWARD CRITERIA

 Eligbility criteria